Estate Planning Packages

 • Enduring Power of Attorney

-An Enduring Power of Attorney allows you to appoint someone you trust to manage your finances, assets and legal affairs on your behalf if you become lose capacity to do so either permanently or temporarily.
+An Enduring Power of Attorney allows you to appoint someone you trust to manage your finances and legal affairs in the event you lost legal incapacity.

 • Advance Care Directive

-An Advance Care Directive appoints a person/s you trust to make healthcare decisions for you if you lose capacity.
+An Advance Care Directive appoints a person/s you trust to make medical and healthcare decisions for you if you lose capacity to make your own decisions.

 • Superannuation

 Superannuation does not automatically form part of your estate when you die.
-This makes it an important part of the estate planning conversation, as most super funds allow you to nominate who will receive your superannuation after your death.
-We will discuss this with you.
+This makes it an important part of the Estate Planning conversation.

 • Letter of Wishes